itali43/MoreIdealFundSetup/README.md

-# More Ideal Fund Structure 💸💵📈💰
+# More Ideal Fund Structure
-### My proposals for a properly incentive-aligned fund structure
+### 💸📈 My proposals for a properly incentive-aligned fund structure 📈💸
+###### Note, Emoji's are used despite the professional topic because this is Github not FT, best to keep it light.
+Thank you for your patience-- 😉
 ## Setup
 To my mind, just about every Hedge Fund (that I am aware of, and that isn't all of them) has their incentive structure set up in a misaligned way.
 Here’s (in my opinion) a modestly better model.
 I think it can be applied fairly modularly.